syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### Simple data

 The Mention has provided support to load an array of primitive data such as strings and numbers.
-Here, both the value and text fields act the same
+Here, both the value and text fields act the same.

 {% highlight razor %}